sixfeetup/bobtemplates.sixfeetup/bobtemplates/sixfeetup/unified_buildout/README.md

 # Using a custom buildout

+## Setting up Python

+Please use [pyenv](https://github.com/pyenv/pyenv) to install and/or set a version of Python local to this directory for use with Plone before using Make commands below.

+Do not use your system Python.

+- Plone 5.2 can use Python 2.7.14, 3.6, and 3.7 (3.7 is recommended for
+  new projects)
+- Plone 4-5.1.x requires Python 2.7

+## Using Make

 The `Makefile` should build the local development environment, optionally copy the project data, and start all the processes necessary to work with the site on `localhost`.
 See the comments under `Project-specific variables`